‘Double Shot At Love’ Star Maria Elizondo Pulls Up Her Shirt In The Snow To Reveal A Gray Bustier

 In the photograph, Maria stood on an outdoor deck.
 She did not look at the camera.

 The reality television personality wore a long-sleeved tight-fitting black shirt.
 This was pulled up to her neckline and tucked under so her undergarment could be seen.
-It was plain with no adornments and ended just above her ribcage.
+It was plain with no adornments and ended just above her rib cage.

 Her full breasts were displayed in the snap, as was her flat stomach.
 Her waist was accentuated by a tight-fitting belt in the same tone as a pair of green cargo pants that were fitted around her hips and thighs and flared out slightly at the bottom.

 Her right hand hung next to her body, while the other appeared to push her dark hair behind her ear.
 Maria’s long, dark wavy tresses were blown out pin straight for the photograph.
-They were tucked behind one ear, The remainder of her tresses fell down the right side of her body.
+They were tucked behind one ear.
+The remainder of her tresses fell down the right side of her body.

 Behind her was a dark-toned steel fence that was topped with snow.
 The landscape behind Maria was filled with fresh snowfall.